 Getting Around Cuba is Not Easy

-Options to get around Cuba are currently very limited.
-As of August 2016, Viazul is the only bus company offering transportation around Cuba to tourists (a few others like Omnibus are reserved strictly for Cuban nationals).
+Options for getting around Cuba are still quite limited.
+Viazul is the most popular of only 2 bus companies offering transportation around Cuba to tourists (a few others like Omnibus are reserved strictly for Cuban nationals).

-But leaving things until the last minute (i.e. rocking up to the bus stop an hour before departure without a ticket) is not recommended as you can’t buy tickets for the bus a few hours before departure.
+You can’t buy tickets for the bus a few hours before departure.
 Instead, all travelers without tickets are added to the waiting list and rely on no-shows for their ticket.
-(All passengers with tickets have to check in for the bus 30 mins prior to departure.
+(All passengers with tickets have to check-in for the bus 30 mins prior to departure.
 It is at that point that the Viazul staff determine how many extra seats there might be available for those on the waiting list).

 Eat in Paladars or in Your Casa